-In addition to the NDIS Code of Conduct, ALARA workers must comply with ALARA's Code of conduct and Code of Conduct for Working with Children and Young People.
+In addition to the NDIS Code of Conduct, ALARA workers must comply with ALARA's Code of Conduct, the Code of Conduct for Aged Care and Code of Conduct for Working with Children and Young People.
 Workers must also comply with ALARA's suite of policies and procedures which have been designed to meet the organisational and funding body requirements as well as relevant legislation and regulation.